franciscowilhelm/zotgrep/README.md

 - Verify PDF files are accessible at the specified paths
 - Test with simple search terms first
 - Review console output for detailed error messages
+- For Markdown issues, check that special characters are properly handled
+- Use `--help` to see all available command-line options

+### Output Format Selection Guide

+**Choose CSV when:**
+- Performing quantitative analysis of search results
+- Importing data into spreadsheet applications
+- Conducting systematic literature reviews requiring structured data
+- Integrating with data analysis tools (R, Python, etc.)

+**Choose Markdown when:**
+- Taking research notes and building knowledge bases
+- Using note-taking applications like Obsidian or Notion
+- Creating readable research documentation
+- Building interconnected literature reviews
+- Sharing results in a human-readable format

 ## License